-At low or zero vehicle speed, it is often difficult to make steering wheel torque low enough.
-This has mainly two reasons:
+At low or zero vehicle speed, it is often difficult to reach a low steering wheel torque, due to:

-See the Caster offset in Figure 4-5.
-It gives the wheel a side slip when steering and hence a tyre lateral force is developed.
-Tyre lateral forces times the caster offset is one part that steering efforts has to overcome.

-Additionally, there is a spin moment in the contact patch, M{ZT} in Figure 2-2.
-(M{ZT} does not influence very much, except for at very low vehicle speed, which is why quantitative models for M{ZT} are not presented in this compendium.)
-The spin moment also has to be overcome by steering efforts.
+- Caster offset in Figure 4-5 gives the wheel a side slip when steering and hence a tyre lateral force is developed.
+Tyre lateral forces times caster offset increases the steering wheel torque. - Additionally, there is a spin moment in the contact patch, M{ZT} in Figure 2-2.
+It does not influence very much, except for at very low vehicle speed, which is why quantitative models for M{ZT} are not presented in this compendium.